lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

 1. Navigate to **[!UICONTROL JWT]** tab, and copy the **[!UICONTROL JWT payload]**.

-   The API Key, Client Secret key, and JWT payload information will be used to create IMS configuration on your local machine.
+   The API Key, Client Secret key, and JWT payload information will be used to create IMS account configuration.

 ### Create IMS Technical Account Configuration {#create-ims-account-configuration}

-Ensure that you have the performed the following steps:
+Ensure that you have performed the following steps:

 * [Obtain public certificate](#public-certificate)
 * [Create new integration](#createnewintegration)

 **Steps to create IMS account configuration:**

 1. Open the IMS Configuration page, **[!UICONTROL Accounts]** tab.
-You kept the page open at the end of section, [Obtain public certificate](#obtainpubliccertificates).
+You kept the page open at the end of section, [Obtain public certificate](#public-certificate).

 1. Specify a **[!UICONTROL Title]** for the IMS account.